Webinar Details

 ASSOCIATION OF SOCIAL WORK BOARDS (ASWB):

 This organization, Association of Oncology Social Workers, ACE Approval #1351, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards are the final authority on courses accepted for continuing education credit.
-ACE provider approval period: 11/11/22 – 11/11/25.
-Social workers completing this course receive 1.0 clinical/general continuing education credits.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 11/11/25 – 11/11/28.
+Social workers completing this course receive 1.0 cultural competency continuing education credits.

 NEW YORK STATE EDUCATION DEPARTMENT’S STATE BOARD FOR SOCIAL WORK: